Anomaly + Forecast: Find anomalies in your data

 Set up anomaly detection

-The anomaly detection technique used in Anomaly + Forecast is built on the extensively-tested open source tool Prophet.
+The anomaly detection technique used in Anomaly + Forecast grew out of the extensively tested open source tool Prophet.
 It's a procedure for forecasting time series data that's robust to missing data points, shifts in trends, as well as large outliers.

 You can find the control for this feature on the left hand side, right above the main chart area.
-If your chart is not supported by the Anomaly + Forecast feature, the button will be grayed out instead.
+If your chart isn't supported by the Anomaly + Forecast feature, the button isn't clickable.

 To set up anomaly detection, follow these steps:

 1. Click Anomaly + Forecast to enable the feature.
-The button will turn orange when the feature is engaged.
+The button turns orange when you engage the feature.

 2. Click the drop-down arrow to the right of the Anomaly + Forecast button.